Rules and Guidelines for IAU Scientific Meetings

 3.3.
 Local Organising Committee

-The Local Organising Committee (LOC) of the Meeting, to be identified in the proposal, is responsible for all aspects of the local arrangements associated with the meeting, namely for:
+For in-person or hybrid meetings, the Local Organising Committee (LOC) of the Meeting, to be identified in the proposal, is responsible for all aspects of the local arrangements associated with the meeting, namely for:

-• booking and preparation of meeting rooms,
+- booking and preparation of meeting rooms;

-• provisions for modern audio-visual facilities, for coffee and tea breaks,
+- provisions for modern audio-visual facilities, for coffee and tea breaks;

-• arranging for the necessary transportation for meeting participants and ensuring that accommodation within reasonable price levels is available.
+- arranging for the necessary transportation for meeting participants and ensuring that accommodation within reasonable price levels is available;

-Other tasks include providing assistance to the meeting participants with their bookings and with official invitations and visa applications, and for providing or offering advice on access to affordable, reliable child care.
+Other tasks include providing assistance to the meeting participants with their bookings and with official invitations and visa applications, and providing or offering advice on access to affordable, reliable child care.
 In addition, the LOC should prepare and schedule social events as appropriate.

 The local organisation of all GA Symposia and FMs is in the hands of the GA LOC.
+An LOC is not required for fully on-line meetings.

 3.4.
 Venue and Accommodation